Are you getting enough folic acid?

 January 6, 2020

-NTDs are birth defects of the brain, spine and spinal cord.
-NTDs affect about 3,000 pregnancies each year in the United States.
-If all women take 400 micrograms of folic acid every day before getting pregnant and during early pregnancy, it may help prevent up to 7 in 10 (70 percent) NTDs.
+In the U.S., NTDs affect about 3,000 pregnancies each year.
+According to clinical experts, if all women who could become pregnant took 400 micrograms (mcg) of folic acid daily before getting pregnant and during early pregnancy, it could help prevent up to 7 in 10 (70 percent) NTDs.

-How can you get folic acid?
+How to get enough folic acid?

-How can you get folic acid from food?
+You can get folic acid from:

 How much folic acid do you need?